 Contributors will find AMR open to many different formats and styles of presentation.
 Formal research propositions are not required.
 For all articles, a contribution-to-length ratio will be assessed, so contributors should carefully consider the length of their submission in such light.
 Authors should also explicitly and persuasively present the research implications of their work.

 AMR does not publish reports of empirical investigations, including empirical tests of theory, case analyses, or articles primarily about data.
-These are published in the Academy of Management Journal.
+These are published in the Academy of Management Journal or Academy of Management Discoveries.
 Manuscripts that are evidence based rather than theory driven and papers with a primary focus of bringing new perspectives to an academic debate should be submitted to the Academy of Management Perspectives.
+AMR does not publish research or literature reviews, so these types of manuscripts are best sent to the Academy of Management Annals.
 Finally, AMR does not publish articles about the scholarship of teaching.
 These are published in the Academy of Management Learning and Education.

 Dialogue is a forum for readers who wish to briefly comment on material recently published in AMR.
 Readers who wish to submit material for publication in the Dialogue section should address only AMR articles or dialogues.
 Dialogue comments must be timely, typically submitted within three months of the publication date of the material on which the dialogue author is commenting.
-When the dialogue comments pertain to an article, note, or book review, the author(s) will be asked to comment as well.
+When the dialogue comments pertain to an article, or book review, the author(s) will be asked to comment as well.
 Dialogue submissions should not exceed five double-spaced manuscript pages, including references.
-Also, an Abstract should not be included in a Dialogue.
-The Editor will make publishing decisions regarding them, typically without outside review.
+Please refer to the AMR Style Guide for Authors for margins, font sizes, references and formatting.
+However an abstract should not be included in the submission.
+The editor will make publishing decisions regarding all dialogue submissions, typically without outside review.

 When authors submit their manuscript to AMR for publication consideration, they agree to abide by AMR's publication requirements.
 Specifically, an author must:

-- Confirm that the manuscript has not previously been submitted to AMR for review.
-Submission of manuscripts previously published in Academy Proceedings is acceptable; similarly, prior presentation at a conference or concurrent consideration for presentation at a conference does not disqualify a manuscript from submission to AMR.
+- confirm that the manuscript has not previously been submitted to AMR for review (submission of a manuscript previously published in the Academy of Management Annual Meeting Proceedings is acceptable; similarly, prior presentation at a conference or concurrent consideration for presentation at a conference does not disqualify a manuscript from submission to AMR); and

 Submission of a manuscript to the Academy of Management Review also carries an implicit quid pro quo: willingness to review for AMR.
 The cornerstone of the editorial process at AMR is the willingness of colleagues to provide each other feedback through peer review.
 Authors who submit manuscripts to AMR for review are expected to reciprocate by reviewing for AMR if called upon to do so.

-Any article or dialogue submission to AMR should be prepared according to the AMR Style Guide for Authors, but should omit the title page for the purpose of uploading onto the Web-based submission system.
-This file must contain a detailed 200 word abstract (except for dialogue submissions) and all end materials such as appendixes, references, tables, and figures.
+Any article or dialogue submission to AMR should be prepared according to the AMR Style Guide for Authors, but authors should omit the title page for the purpose of uploading onto the web-based submission system.
+This file must contain a detailed 200-word abstract and must start on page 1 (except for dialogue submissions, as they do not include abstracts) and all end materials such as appendixes, references, tables, and figures.
 The submission must be typed using a twelve-point Times New Roman font, with margins of at least one-inch.

 Tables and Figures